It costs a business an average of more than £30,000 to replace an employee.

 Obviously you still need to hire a candidate who has the skills and experience for the job, but recruitment should be as much about attitude as aptitude.

-Thorough recruitment on a tight budget
+Recruitment on a budget

 Many SMEs can't afford prolonged hiring processes, with many opting to hire quickly instead to cut costs.

-Carry out a two-stage interview process, including an initial video interview stage.
+For example, you could carry out a two-stage interview process, including an initial video interview stage.

 There are two types of video interviews: live two-way interviews or pre-recorded one-way interviews.

 Live two-way interviews are typically carried out over Skype, and give you a thorough impression of a candidate while cutting travel costs for both parties.

 One-way interviews could save you even more time.
 Employers submit a series of questions to the candidate (usually through specialist software), who must then record and submit their answers within an allotted timeframe.
 Employers can review answers in their own time.

 Following the video interviews, choose three to five of the best candidates and invite them in for a second interview.

 You should also reconsider how you find candidates.
 Employee referrals can be a bountiful source of candidates who are both well-qualified and a good fit for the role in question.